 Ms. Dukes’s primary goal on any given case is to identify the strongest arguments, clearly and succinctly present these arguments to the judge or fact-finder, keep the clients informed of the progress, and fight to win in court.
-Her most recent win for Spolin Law involved overturning a murder conviction for an innocent client.
+One of her recent wins for Spolin & Dukes involved overturning a murder conviction for an innocent client.
 She received her J.D. degree from Widener Law School and her bachelor degree from the University of Buffalo.
-She is admitted to practice law in California, New York, and Pennsylvania.
+She is admitted to practice law in California and New York.

 Mr. Cutcher’s clients at the firm notice how personally involved he gets into each case he handles.
 He understands that behind each case is an individual with a personal story and loved ones.
 His goal is to humanize every client and give them a voice that so often goes unheard.
 Having been a criminal defense trial attorney, he understands the intricacies of the trial process, and that insight fuels his passion for appellate work.
 Mr. Cutcher received his BA from California Polytechnic State University and his law degree from UC Davis School of Law where he was a senior editor on Law Review.

-Attorney Matthew Delgado serves as Of Counsel at Spolin Law P.C..
+Attorney Matthew Delgado serves as Of Counsel at Spolin & Dukes P.C.
 He has a reputation as one of the top in-court advocates in Southern California.
-Mr. Delgado is a master of courtroom criminal procedure and has a strong record of winning hearings and other court proceedings for Spolin Law P.C. clients.
+Mr. Delgado is a master of courtroom criminal procedure and has a strong record of winning hearings and other court proceedings for Spolin & Dukes P.C. clients.
 He also has an impressive track record of negotiating case dismissals, winning legal motions, and achieving other favorable outcomes on a wide array of cases, including post-conviction matters.
 Mr. Delgado has a J.D. from the University of California, Hastings College of Law, criminal law concentration, and a B.A. in Criminal Justice from California State University, Fullerton.
 He is the author of numerous articles on California criminal law topics.

-Dan DeMaria serves as the head of the Legal Research Team at Spolin Law P.C.
-He is an award-winning advocate who has handled over a hundred criminal cases in state and federal court prior to joining the firm, including numerous state and federal criminal appeals.
+Dan DeMaria is an award-winning advocate who has handled over a hundred criminal cases in state and federal court prior to joining the firm, including numerous state and federal criminal appeals.
 Throughout his legal career Mr. DeMaria has served as a criminal law attorney on a wide range of cases including: racketeering, theft of trade secrets, mail fraud, wire fraud, securities fraud, conspiracy, computer fraud, credit card fraud, firearms, assault, kidnapping, larceny, robbery, burglary, immigration offenses, and money laundering.
 He is licensed to practice law in the Commonwealth of Massachusetts.
 In 2015, Mr. DeMaria was recognized as one of the attorneys among the “Top 40 Under 40” by the National Trial Lawyers association.

-Spolin Law P.C. has a team of dedicated staff and third-party contractors who help deliver high quality service to the firm’s clients.
+Spolin & Dukes P.C. has a team of dedicated staff and third-party contractors who help deliver high-quality service to the firm’s clients.
 We are committed to achieving the highest possible success rate for each client while also treating all clients with respect and dignity.

-Spolin Law P.C.’s preferred investigators are Lisa DeBenedittis and Frank Mackey, who are independent contractors retained by Spolin Law on a case-by-case basis.
-Mr. Mackey has testified in court for Spolin Law P.C. clients on multiple occasions.
+Spolin & Dukes P.C.’s preferred investigators are Lisa DeBenedittis and Frank Mackey, who are independent contractors retained by Spolin & Dukes on a case-by-case basis.
+Mr. Mackey has testified in court for Spolin & Dukes P.C. clients on multiple occasions.
 He has over 30 years of experience investigating criminal cases and is a member of the Superior Court Panel of Licensed Investigators.
 Ms. DeBenedittis handles private investigation matters on various post-conviction cases throughout the country and is particularly skilled at locating and interviewing witnesses, collecting physical evidence, and drafting reports that can be helpful for writs of habeas corpus.